-- If you generate a signed URL, the data that is authorized will be exposed to the Internet as long as the authorization is valid.
-We recommend that you assess the risks in advance.
+- If you use a signed URL to share data, the information about the data can be obtained by all users on the Internet within the validity period of the signed URL.
+We recommend that you evaluate the risks in advance.

-- You can add a signature to a URL in PUT and GET requests.
+- You can add signatures to URLs that are contained in PUT and GET requests.

 The following code provides an example on how to generate a signed URL in Python:

 import base64 import hmac import hashlib import urllib h = hmac.new("OtxrzxIsfpFjA7SwPzILwy8Bw21TLhquhboDYROV", "GET\n\n\n1141889120\n/oss-example/oss-api.pdf", hashlib.sha1) urllib.quote (base64.encodestring(h.digest()).strip())The following table describes the methods used by OSS SDKs to generate a signed URL and provides sample files.

 |AccessDenied||403 Forbidden||The error message returned because one or more of the Signature, Expires, and OSSAccessKeyId parameters are missing.
 When a signature is added to a URL, the sequence of the Signature, Expires, and OSSAccessKeyId parameters can be swapped.|

 |AccessDenied||403 Forbidden||The error message returned because the access time of the request is later than the value of Expires in the request, or the time format of the request is invalid.|

 |InvalidArgument||400 Bad Request||The error message returned because one or more of the Signature, Expires, and OSSAccessKeyId parameters are included in the signed URL and the request header at the same time.|